Women on Wheels: New and Improved!

 • Climb the loose chunky gnar with traction front & back wheel

-WEEK 4 – jumps, progressive drops, putting it all together
+WEEK 4 – Jumps, progressive drops, putting it all together

 • Assessing a take-off and landing for safety and feasibility